wfraser/csvsel/README.md

 Constant numbers are integers unless they have a decimal point in them, in which case they are floating-point.

+Functions return different types depending on the function.

+Any value can be converted to another type by adding ".int", ".float", or ".string" after it.

-Comparisons are done as follows:
+When doing the comparisons, automatic type promotions are done as follows:

-* string vs string: ordinal string comparison
+* string vs string: ordinal string comparison (no promotion)
 * string vs float: string is parsed to double, then numeric comparison
-* string vs int: string is parsed to int (long), then numeric comparison
+* string vs int: if the string contains a dot, string is parsed to double, otherwise string is parsed to int (long), then numeric comparison
-* float vs int: int is upgraded to a float (double-precision), then numeric comparison
+* float vs int: int is upgraded to a double, then numeric comparison
 * float vs float, and int vs int: numeric comparison

 If a string to double or string to long conversion fails, the numeric value of the string is zero.